likelet/likelet.github.io/content/authors/Lu Jiachen/_index.md

 ---
 # Display name
-title: Ye Yulin
+title: Lu Jiachen

 # Full name (for SEO)
 first_name:
 last_name:
-weight: 80
+weight: 30

 # Username (this should match the folder name)
 authors:
-  - Ye Yulin
+  - Lu Jiachen

 # Is this the primary user of the site?
 superuser: false